-The Suomi National Polar-orbiting Partnership (S-NPP) and Joint Polar Satellite System (JPSS) satellites include a High-Rate Data (HRD) antenna that
+The Suomi National Polar-orbiting Partnership (S-NPP) and Joint Polar Satellite System (JPSS) satellites include a Direct

+The ESPC automatically ingests data from the FTS interfaces, including the JPSS Common Ground System.
+The ESPC’s Product Distribution and Access (PDA) distributes the data to the NOAA WOC where FTS users access the MSD, software, and documents through the FTS Web Portal.
 The FTS Portal is now operational.
 Access to the FTS web portal is through a self-registration process and all customers around the world will be granted access.
-To access the FTS web portal please go to the JPSS FTS Login page.
+To access the FTS portal please go to the FTS Web Portal.

 The JPSS Ground Segment funds two Field Terminal Integrators to assemble the JPSS Program-supplied building blocks into end-to-end processing systems for HRD users.
 The two Field Terminal Integrators are the University of Wisconsin - Madison, Space Science and Engineering Center (SSEC)/ Cooperative Institute for Meteorological Satellite Studies (CIMSS), and NASA’s Direct Readout Laboratory (DRL) at Goddard Space Flight Center in Greenbelt, MD.
 CIMSS developed and maintains the Community Satellite Processing Package (CSPP) LEO software.
 The CIMSS staff retrieve the Algorithm Development Library (ADL) software from FTS and use it to implement the CSPP LEO Sensor Data Record (SDR) processing software.

 NASA DRL develops and maintains the Real-time Software Telemetry Processing System (RT-STPS) software.
 RT-STPS is available on the RT-STPS website and on the FTS Web Portal.
 Additionally, both of the Field Terminal Integrators retrieve data from FTS and distribute the data to their customers.